9-Day Self-Drive Tour of the Complete Ring Road of Iceland & Snaefellsnes Peninsula

 On the sixth day of your Ring Road tour of Iceland, you will explore the country's Arctic coastline.

-After enjoying the pleasant town of Akureyri and your whale-watching tour, you'll head out to the Trollaskagi Peninsula, noted for its deep valleys and high mountains.
+After enjoying the pleasant town of Akureyri and your whale-watching tour, you'll head out to the Trollaskagi Peninsula, one of Iceland’s most breathtaking coastal drives.
+This area, known as the "Peninsula of the Trolls," is about deep valleys and dramatic peaks plunging into the sea.

 Read more